pixelpark/puppet-ds_389/README.md

 }
 ```

-#### Adding new LDIF data
+### Adding new LDIF data

-If you need to add any new ldif data, (typically configs) you can do so via the `add_ldifs` parameter.
+If you need to add any new ldif data (typically configs), you can do so via the `add_ldifs` parameter.
 It expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node).
 These function similarly to the modify_ldifs param, but are passed to ldapadd instead of ldapmodify.

 ```puppet
 ds_389::instance { 'example':